 Therefore, hearing a local Jamaican’s pidgin English and even the heavy pidgin English didn’t intimidate me, so I spoke proper standard English to this vendor.
 The locals will think I'm a foreigner and a tourist, but at least they can understand me, except when I pronounce French sounding street names!

-The vendor pointed in one direction and spoke to me in a calm manner.
+The vendor pointed in one direction and calmly spoke to me.
 “That street [over there] is Pechon.”

 I said, “Thank you” and I was on my way.